indiejames/marginalia/README.md

 Comments are stored as markdown files in a directory or directories of your choice.
 You can commit these to your source control or not as you see fit.

-For example if there is an image subfolder under your extension project workspace:

 ![Adding a note](https://i.imgur.com/5KGWEIs.gif)

 ## Usage

 ### Adding Notes

 Move the cursor to some point in a file where you wish to add a notation line.
 Select 'Add Margin Note' from the command palette or from the context menu.
 This will add a commented line that contains a notation reference and then open an editor